 Take in the magnificence of the Lake District where majestic mountains are mirrored in glacial lakes and shorelines are dotted with quaint villages.

-Quaint villages perch along the various lake shorelines and offer adventures such as horseback riding, hiking, fishing, mountain climbing, nature walks and watersports.
+Quaint villages perch along the various lake shorelines and offer adventures such as horseback riding, trekking, fishing, mountain climbing and watersports.
 Attractions include the magnificent Puyehue and Vicente Perez Rosales National Parks and the crystal clear Lakes Villarrica, Puyehue and Llanquihue, the second largest lake in Chile.

 - Incredibly diverse landscape, from dense forests and snow-capped volcanoes, to rugged mountains, scenic valleys and deep, crystal clear lakes.

-- Adventure sports abound, including hiking, horseback riding, rock climbing, caving, rafting, kayaking, sailing, fly-fishing, zip-lining, volcano-climbing and more.
+- Adventure sports abound, including trekking, horseback riding, rock climbing, caving, white-river rafting, kayaking, sailing, fly-fishing, zip-lining, volcano-climbing and more.

 - Rich cultural history and home to the intriguing Mapuche people.

 - Strong German influence dating back to the late 19th century.

 - Natural hot springs provide pampering and soothing relaxation after a day of outdoor adventure.